tridhe/RAG-langchain/README.md

 ### Model Evaluation

-The system's performance is evaluated using standard NLP metrics such as Exact Match (EM) and F1 score.
-The evaluation module compares the generated responses to the ground truth answers provided in the SQuAD 2.0 dataset.
+The system's performance is evaluated using BLEU and ROUGE as evaluation metrics for the generated LLM outputs.
+The BLEU score has been adjusted by using a custom weight distribution to emphasize unigram (0.5) and bigram (0.3) matches while reducing the weight of higher-order n-grams (3-gram: 0.15, 4-gram: 0.05).
+This approach better reflects the model's ability to generate unique, paraphrased answers while maintaining the essential meaning.
+The ROUGE score is used to complement BLEU, providing additional insight into the quality of the model's responses
 Evaluation Results:
-    - Exact Match (EM): 0.0
+    - BLEU: 1.18
-    - F1 Score: 1.92
+    - Average ROUGE-L: 2.37

 ## Requirements